trans-travel/trans-travel/ca/nu.md

 ## Drag / Performance / Cross-dressing Laws

- * Drag performance and cross-dressing is legal in Newfoundland.
+ * Drag performance and cross-dressing is legal in Nunavut.
- * Anti-trans/anti-gay protests sometimes occur, from groups that connect drag and transgender identity with conspiracy theories.

 ## Air Travel